InspireRobotics/planner/README.md

 # BCD Planner
 BCD Planner is a program to generate Bezier curves for different FRC Games.

-BCD (Bezier Curve Drive) is a new system for smooth autonomous robot drive.
+BCD stands for Bezier Curve Drive which is a new autonomous system of driving being developed.
 It uses Bezier curves to generate smooth paths for the robot to follow.

 For more info on BCD check [here][1]